Neural Supersampling and Denoising for Real-time Path Tracing

 Math behind Rendering

-Rendering equation [1] formulates outgoing radiance (L_o) leaving a surface point (x) as the sum of emitted radiance (L_e) and the fraction of incoming radiance (L_i) scattered by material (f_r) and geometric (\overrightarrow{\omega_i} \cdot \overrightarrow{n}) terms over a hemisphere (\Omega) centered around the surface point.
+Rendering equation [1] formulates outgoing radiance (LoL_o) leaving a surface point (xx) as the sum of emitted radiance (LeL_e) and the fraction of incoming radiance (LiL_i) scattered by material (frf_r) and geometric (ωin\overrightarrow{\omega_i} \cdot \overrightarrow{n}) terms over a hemisphere (Ω\Omega) centered around the surface point.

 Figure 1.
 Photorealistic rendering by path tracing with 32768 samples per pixel.
-(Classroom rendered by Capsaicin [10].)link to fullsize image (4MB)
+(Classroom rendered by AMD Capsaicin Framework [10].)link to full-size image (4MB)

 Noise in path tracing images